ZoneMinder/zoneminder/README.txt

-and so won't die if they have unusual characters in them. o    FIX - Fixed issue with streaming events with out of sequence frames causing immense timeouts. o    FIX - Some configuration has had default values changed. o    LANGUAGE - A Czech translation has been included.
-Thanks for user '' for this file.
+and so won't die if they have unusual characters in them. o    FIX - Fixed issue with streaming events with out of sequence frames causing immense timeouts. o    FIX - Most mysql queries in the web interface did not have their result resources freed.
+This was untidy but generally did not have any deleterious consequences.
+However all queries are now properly freed. o    FIX - Password handling in the user configuration form was a bit ugly.
+This has been tidied up. o    FIX - Some configuration has had default values changed. o    LANGUAGE - A Czech translation has been included.
+Thanks for user `' for this file.

 12.2.
 Release 1.21.4
 A whole bunch of improvements and fixes.